 The card system includes a colour differentiation for the four main categories of the events and a shortcut for reducing friction when buying tickets.
 The card system also includes a simplified version to be used with news and events.

 The card shows the information of the two principal artists that play in the event.
 Since a lot of users were interested in know other secondary artists, clicking in View More shows a more completed list.

 Due to the long names of some artists and their roles, we used a superscript to show the role of each artist as the Roman Numeral Analysis of music.

 Each event’s detail page had to include a way for exploring images related to that event.
 These images were crucial for activities that were focused on children and to promote special events in which a unique performance was going to happen.

 In mobile devices, user testing showed us that the amount of information inside one event made our users feel lost in the content.
-We created an accordion so that the access to the desired information is easier and faster for the user.
+We created an accordion so that the users can access the desired information easier and faster.